Pancreatic Adenocarcinoma

 1. Surgical treatment: Pancreatic resection is the only curative treatment in pancreatic cancer (possible in 15%-20% of patients); pancreaticoduodenectomy using the Whipple method (removal of the head of the pancreas, gallbladder, common bile duct, duodenum, and pyloric portion of the stomach) or the Traverso method (sparing the pylorus), complete resection of the pancreas (eg, when the tumor is multifocal), or resection of the pancreatic body and tail only and of the spleen (distal pancreatectomy: for left-sided pancreatic tumors).

 Adjuvant chemotherapy is recommended following surgery (8-12 weeks after resection).
 The preferred regimen of chemotherapy is the modified FOLFIRINOX regimen (in patients with good performance status, Eastern Cooperative Oncology Group [ECOG] scale score 0-1; more information on the ECOG scale: ecog-acrin.org) or gemcitabine in combination with capecitabine.
-Alternatively, gemcitabine or 5-fluorouracil with calcium folinate as monotherapy can be considered.
+Alternatively, gemcitabine or 5-fluorouracil with calcium folinate as a monotherapy can be considered.

-In borderline resectable tumors, systemic preoperative chemotherapy is used following FNAB and confirmation of the diagnosis, to improve the chances of a margin-negative resection.
+In borderline resectable tumors systemic preoperative chemotherapy is used following FNAB and confirmation of the diagnosis, to improve the chances of a margin-negative resection.
 After reassessment (CT or MRI of the abdominal cavity and pelvis and chest radiography or CT), the possibility of resection is considered.

 2. Treatment of unresectable tumors: